-Illnesses such as heatstroke, fainting, and heat exhaustion.

-- Second Excess heat especially dangerous for the aging population and residents without air conditioning. - Solution Increase in greenhouse gas emission, energy demand, and air conditioning use and cost. - More favorable conditions for insects carrying viruses and diseases, such as West Nile Virus. - Solution increases risk of waterborne illnesses caused by pollutants entering the town's water supply, commonly through stormwater runoff and sewage overflow. - Infrastructure failure by adding additional stress, leading to potential injury or loss of life. - More air pollution, leading to asthma and breathing disorders. - Solutions require more assistance.
+- Illnesses such as heatstroke, fainting, and heat exhaustion. - Excess heat especially dangerous for the aging population and residents without air conditioning. - Increase in greenhouse gas emission, energy demand, and air conditioning use and cost. - More favorable conditions for insects carrying viruses and diseases, such as West Nile Virus. - Increases risk of waterborne illnesses caused by pollutants entering the town's water supply, commonly through stormwater runoff and sewage overflow. - Infrastructure failure by adding additional stress, leading to potential injury or loss of life. - More air pollution, leading to asthma and breathing disorders. - Vulnerable populations require more assistance.